devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Computing environment

-The environment where you run the data analysis is shared with the source code.
+The environment in which you run the data analysis is shared with the source code.
 The most popular format is `Dockerfile`.
-A `Dockerfile`<sup id ="4">[4](#dockerfile)</sup> is a plain text file containing all the commands needed to assemble a software container with the required environment to run our data analysis.
+A `Dockerfile`<sup id ="4">[4](#dockerfile)</sup> is a plain text file that contains all the commands needed to assemble a software container with the required environment to run the data analysis.

 ## Automation